spyder-ide/spyder-docs/doc/variableexplorer.rst

 Object Viewers
 ==============

-Spyder's :guilabel:`Variable Explorer` offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames and Series, and more, and can also plot them, or even display some as an RGB image.
-Several examples of this functionality are shown below:
+Spyder's :guilabel:`Variable Explorer` offers built in support for editing lists, strings, dictionaries, NumPy arrays, Pandas DataFrames, Series and more; as well as being able to plot and visualize them with one click.

-|

 ~~~~~~~
 Strings
 ~~~~~~~

-When a string variable is longer than forty characters, you can double click it to see its value in a text editor where you can modify it.
+When a string variable is longer than forty characters, you can double click it to see its value in a text editor to more easily modify it.

 .. image:: images/variable_explorer/variable-explorer-text-long.png
    :align: center